Sustainable Growth Strategies:

 Kaizen means "improvement".
 Kaizen strategy calls for never-ending efforts for improvement involving everyone in the organization – managers and workers alike.

 Kaizen is an integral part of corporate culture.
 It requires continuous both conscious and sub-conscious thinking about improvements from everyone.
 Nurturing and effectively integrating Kaizen into corporate culture is not easy.
 It requires a sustained effort.
-But, as Toyota has demonstrated, it offers a more sustained competitive advantage...
+But, as Toyota has demonstrated, it offers a more sustainable competitive advantage...
 More

 Implementation of Kaizen Strategy: 7 Conditions